 Why Underscores are Not Recommended

 Google views hyphens in URLs as word separators while an underscore in your url will not be recognized.
 This means using hyphens makes it much easier for Google to figure out what a page is about.
-For example, a page using the URL example.com/my-page would be read as "my page" while example.com/my_page would be read as “mypage”.
+For example, a URL containing the phrase "my_page" would be interpreted as "mypage" instead of "my page".

 Google goes into detail regarding optimized URL structure and use of the underscore in urls in their Search Console Help guidelines.
 Matt Cutts explained why they do this and how it came about in this Webmaster Help video:

 Why Do Hyphens in URLs Matter?

 Underscores in URLs aren't recognized by Google, a URL containing "my_page" will look like "mypage".
 A URL containing "my-page" will be interpreted as "my page".
 This matters because "my page" is easier for Google to interpret, making it appear more relevant to queries about the "my page" topic ("what is my page", "how to create my page", etc.).